 Why are some roads red?

-Ever notice that some roads are red?
 The color is determined by the aggregate used to build them.
-Most roads are black or grey because most rock aggregate is black/grey.
-Rock from quarries like the Kemptown quarry gives roads a reddish color.
+Most roads are black or grey because most rock aggregate is black or grey.
+Rock from quarries like this one in Kemptown, Colchester County, gives roads a reddish color.

 The Kemptown quarry’s granite looks red from a distance but up close it is actually a mixture of red, orange and grey.
 That is because it contains a high percentage of orthoclase feldspar which is red/orange in color.